How to Clean Mold From Your Home

 The first thing to do when you suspect or discover mold is to find out what kind of problem you are dealing with.
 When mold inspectors confirm the presence of mold through an inspection and or sampling, they categorize it into different levels, depending on the severity of the problem.

 If you are dealing with a Condition 1 level of contamination, it means that a small area of 10 square feet or less has been affected.
-You can usually tackle this without additional help.
+Some may suggest that you can tackle this without additional help.
+If you are not a trained professional, you may be taking a risk, especially if you move contaminated items to different areas of the home.

 Anything in the Condition 3 level is bad news.
 Here there is continuous active mold growth and spores, spanning an area of 30 square feet or more.
-A professional must be called in immediately to properly remove all contaminated items and materials from your home.
+The home in this condition would not be considered safe to inhabit.
+A professional must be called in immediately to properly remove all contaminated items and materials from your home, while restoring it to safe conditionions.
 I can only hope that a problem will not get that severe… but if it does you can expect to invest a substantial amount to fix the problem.

-Remember, when you find mold in your home, be sure to deal with it as soon as possible so it doesn’t spread, And for larger jobs, call a professional remediation company.
-Carefully check out the company performing the remediation work.
-See if they are registered with the Better Business Bureau and see if there are any online reviews.
+Remember, when you find mold in your home, be sure to get advice as soon as possible so it doesn’t spread.
+Carefully check out the credibility of the company performing the remediation work.
+See if they are registered with the Better Business Bureau, and that they follow the correct protocols from a governing body such as IICRC… here is a link. https://www.iicrc.org/ Check any online reviews as well.

 For any questions about mold in your home, just contact me at 604-729-4261 and I’ll be happy to help you out.